rforcen/AlgebraicSurfaces-cpp-python/README.md

 # AlgebraicSurfaces-cpp-python
-Algebraic surfaces created in cpp, rendered in python using opengl pyqt5
+Algebraic surfaces created in cpp (uses multithreading), rendered in python using opengl pyqt5, macos ready included .so